ObieSource/obiesource.github.io/README.md

    - `pwd` (_**p**rint **w**orking **d**irectory_) prints the full path of the directory (AKA folder) you're currently in.
    - `ls` (_**l**i**s**t_) lists the files in the current directory.
    - `cd` (_**c**hange **d**irectory_) moves between directories.
-     - If you're currently in `/Users/william/Documents/`, you can run `cd code/obiesource` to go to `/Users/william/Documents/code/obiesource`.
+     - If you're currently in `/Users/william/Documents/`, you can run `cd code/obiesource` to go to `/Users/william/Documents/code/obiesource/`.
-       If you start the path with a `/`, it'll be interpreted as an **absolute path** instead of `cd /Users/william/Documents/code/obiesource`.
+       If you start the path with a `/`, it'll be interpreted as an **absolute path** instead of `cd /Users/william/Documents/code/obiesource/`.
-     - If you're currently in `/Users/william/Documents/code/obiesource`, press
+     - If you're currently in `/Users/william/Documents/code/obiesource/`, run `cd ..` to go to the parent directory, `/Users/william/Documents/code/`.

-5. Enter the following command in your terminal:
+5. Enter the following command in your terminal.
+(Don't actually include the curly braces `{}`.)
    ```sh
    git clone {the-link-you-copied}
    ```
-6. Make a new branch:
+6. Make a new branch in git:

    - enter the following commands:

      ```sh
-     git switch --create new-member
+     git switch -c new-member
      ```

-     This creates a new branch in git called `new-member` and switches to it.
-(It's a shorthand for running `git branch new-member` and then `git switch new-member`.)
+     This is a shorthand for `git switch --create new-member`, which itself is a shorthand for running `git branch new-member` and then `git switch new-member`.

+     So this command creates a new branch called `new-member` and switches to it.
 To learn more about git, come to one of our git/GitHub workshops!

+   - **Troubleshooting**: If you have an old version of `git` (like Clyde does), you might get an error message that `'switch' is not a git command`.
+In that case, run `git checkout -b new-member`.

 ## Step 4: Make changes:

-1. Navigate to the folder `obiesource.github.io/members`
+1. Navigate to the folder `obiesource.github.io/src/members`
-2. Make a copy of template.json
+2. Make a copy of `_template.json`
-3. Rename the copy {your-name}.json
+3. Rename the copy `{your-name}.json`
 4. Edit the document with your own personal information using a text editor.
 (I recommend [Visual Studio Code](https://code.visualstudio.com/).)
 All fields other than "name" are optional (just delete them to remove them from the page).

 ## Step 5: Test your changes: